whage/thesis/thesis.md

 > [@cardelli-96, p.
 3]

 In dynamically typed languages the types of program constructs don't have to be associated with a fixed type.
-Such languages let us, for example define functions that can accept multiple types of values.
+Such languages let us, for example, define functions that can accept multiple types of values.
 The exact type of the arguments will only be known when the program is running and if the types don't match the operations performed on them, they only report that at run-time.
 Such languages don't attempt static checks.
 In order to maintain type safety (prevent unintended program behavior) these